CSC207-2023Y-UofT/course-project-DoorKeepers/README.md

 ![graphical_summary.png](images/graphical_summary.png)

+## Implementation

+### Code Structure
+The whole project is built by following the MVC design pattern.
+We have divided our classes into three main packages:
+`entities`, `use_cases`, and `views`.
+The three of them correspond to different layers of Clean Architecture.

+Firstly, the `entities` package corresponds to the Enterprise Business Rules layer.
+It contains all the basic entity object types (`Expense`, `Category`, `MonthlyStorage`, `SessionStorage`), an exception type used for errors related to the entities (`EntityException`), and the factory classes used to build `Category` and `Expense` objects.

+Secondly, the `use_cases` package corresponds to the Application Business Rules layer.
+It contains the use case interactors for all of our features, and their corresponding input boundary, input data, output boundary, and output data.
+In addition, the `generate_summary_use_case` subpackage contains an extra class used to help in generating the statistical data it needs, and the `session_load` subpackage also contains an interface used to communicate with our file storage gateway.

+Finally, the `views` package corresponds to both the Interface Adapters, and Frameworks & Drivers layers.
+It contains the view, controller and presenter classes for all of our features.
+Additionally, this package also holds our file storage gateway, which is the class that handles loading and saving session files.

+There is a `Main` file outside the packages, which builds the program windows and screens, and displays the UI.

 ### Testing
 This project uses JUnit as its testing framework.
 All the tests are contained inside the `src/test/java` directory.
 It contains tests for the entity classes, use case interactor classes, and the file storage gateway.
 It doesn't contain